ysaakpr/panka/docs/END_USER_SUMMARY.md

 ```

 **What happens:**
-- Deployer detects only config changed
+- Panka detects only config changed
 - Restarts containers with new config
 - No new image is pulled
 - Faster deployment (~1-2 minutes)